timburr1/timburr1.github.io/_posts/2020-01-10-panam-notes.md

 tags: school, tech
 ---

 I recently finished a fake travel web site for Spanish learners.
-You can <del>look at it [here](https://panam.azurewebsites.net), or</del> check out the [Github repo](https://github.com/timburr1/panam).
+You can look at it [here](https://panam.azurewebsites.net) [^1], or check out the [Github repo](https://github.com/timburr1/panam).

 It was built with React, based on Brian Holt's [Complete Intro to React v5](https://github.com/btholt/complete-intro-to-react-v5) course for [FrontEndMasters](https://frontendmasters.com/courses/complete-react-v5/).
 This was overkill, but I needed to learn React for work.